george-hawkins/breadboard-vtx-control/README.md

 Having set up telemetry via SoftSerial, I also wanted to see that it worked the same way using a hardware UART TX pin.

-After all the experimentation covered in the previous section on hardware UART pins, it turns out that only PA0 - the TX pin for UART4 - works.
+After all the experimentation covered in the previous section (on hardware UART pins), it turns out that only PA0 - the TX pin for UART4 - works.

-It was trivial to swap the _SmartPort_ telemetry setting from the SoftSerial port to UART4 using the Configurator and switch the telemetry hookup wire from pin PB4 to PA0 (near lower-left of CN10).
+It was trivial to swap the _SmartPort_ telemetry setting from the SoftSerial port to UART4 using the Configurator and switch the telemetry hookup wire from pin PB4 to PA0 (near bottom-left of CN10).

 Using a hardware UART doesn't introduce any increased flexibility with regards `tlm_halfduplex` and `tlm_inverted` - they have to be the same values as they were above for SoftSerial.